top of page

 Current papers I'm working on:

-• Anti-trans legislation as scapegoating (Revise & Resubmit)
+Anti-trans legislation as scapegoating (under review)

 I am interested in collaborating!
 Philosophy doesn't have to be a solo sport.
 If you work on topics related to my research and have an idea you'd like to work on together, please reach out.